TTTrenity/CPSC_3367_Assignment_1/README.md

-# CPSC 3367 - Mobile Application Development Project 1
+# CPSC 3367 - Mobile Application Development Assignment 1
-This is the repository for my submission of Project 1!
+This is the repository for my submission of Assignment 1!